TJ's

 TJ's was a music venue and nightclub located on Clarence Place in Newport, South Wales.
 It opened in 1985 and shortly became a live music venue.

 It was an integral part of the so-called toilet circuit and the Newport music scene, particularly catering to fans of rock music.
 The club was given the moniker "The Legendary TJ's by Radio 1 DJ John Peel.

-TJ's closed on the death of owner John Sicolo, but his grandson Ashley now runs a similar venue named El Sieco's on nearby Market Street, which pays tribute to the sounds and interior features from the original venue.
+TJ's closed on the death of owner John Sicolo, but his grandson Ashley opened a venue named El Sieco's on nearby Market Street, which paid tribute to the sounds and interior features from the original venue.
+El Sieco's permanently closed in 2020 due to the COVID-19 pandemic lockdown.

 Early form

 John Sicolo started the venue with his then wife Vivienne in 1971 as a restaurant named "Cedar's Rest" before becoming a burger bar named "The Pittsburg Diner".
 Sicolo bought the premises in 1973 and extended into an adjoining property to form the nightclub "El Sieco's", during which time a variety of musical artists, including local folk acts, performed at the premises.